State Records accepts transfers of permanent records which are over 15 years old or no longer required for current administrative purposes.

 - Agency registration - documenting the organisation(s) which created the records and the agency now responsible for the records

-- Series registration - documenting the unique recordkeeping system which the set of records is from
+- Series registration - documenting the unique recordkeeping system which the sequence of records comes from

 - Public access determination - determining when the public can access the records